thomas4246/Todolist-v1/README.md

 # To do list

-This is a project for learing how to use EJS.
+Learing how to use EJS templating and using vanilla javascript in the ejs files .

+Learing how to use MongoDB & Mongoose to store/delete data from the app.